cyb0124/OCRemote/README.md

 # OCRemote
 OCRemote is an OpenComputers program by cyb0124 for storage-management and auto-crafting.
 Main features include:
+  - Full automation for multi-step crafting and keeping items in-stock.
   - Reuse and parallelization of machines for multiple recipes.
   - Prioritization of recipes based on the demand. (e.g. deciding which crop to grow, or deciding which ore to process first.)
   - Robust handling of multiple-input recipes to prevent clogging (e.g. for alloy furnaces).